greenriver/hmis-warehouse/drivers/hmis/README.md

 ## Develop E2E Tests Locally

-1.Start the docker container for headless Chrome.
+1. Start the docker container for headless Chrome.
 This is in our `docker-compose.yml` file, but it's part of the `test` profile, so it isn't started when running `docker-compose up` normally.
     ```bash
     docker-compose up chrome
     ```